Twilight language

 As popularized by Roderick Bucknell and Martin Stuart-Fox in The Twilight Language: Explorations in Buddhist Meditation and Symbolism in 1986, the notion of "twilight language" is a supposed polysemic language and communication system associated with tantric traditions in Vajrayana Buddhism and Hinduism.
 It includes visual communication, verbal communication and nonverbal communication.
 Tantric texts are often written in a form of the twilight language that is incomprehensible to the uninitiated reader.
 As part of an esoteric tradition of initiation, the texts are not to be employed by those without an experienced guide and the use of the twilight language ensures that the uninitiated do not easily gain access to the knowledge contained in these works.

-The phrase "twilight language" has subsequently been adopted by some other Western writers.
+The phrase "twilight language" has subsequently been adopted by some other Western writers, including Judith Simmer-Brown.

+Meaning

+According to Mircea Eliade (1970), in 1916 Hara Prasad Shastri proposed the translation of "twilight language".
+However, in 1928 Vidhushekar Shāstri disagreed with that translation, showing that the term is based on a shortened form of the word sandhāya, which can be translated as "having in view", "intending", or "with regard to".
+Eliade concludes that: "Hence there is no reference to the idea of a 'twilight language'."
+He continues by speculating on how the term came to be corrupted by scribes who read the familiar word sandhyā ("crepuscular") for the original sandhā.
+Eliade therefore translates the phrase as "intentional language".
+Staal explains, "sandhā means esoteric meaning, as contrasted with prima facie or superficial meaning," and suggests to translate sandhābhāsā as "secret language".

+However, the phrase "twilight language" continues to be used by many Western writers.
 For example, according to Judith Simmer-Brown:

 Usage

 In the Vajrayana tradition

 As Bucknell and Stuart-Fox state:

 Numbers, numerology and the spirituality of numerals is key to the twilight language and endemic to Vajrayana, as it is throughout Indian religions.
 Numbers that are particularly frequent in classification are three, five and nine.
 As Bucknell and Stuart-Fox state: